Ryan Truex: National series

 After not finding a ride in 2015, in 2016, Truex returned to the Truck Series for the season opener at Daytona, driving the No. 81 for Hattori Racing Enterprises.
-Truex ran in the top ten for a portion of the race, and was in the lead on the last lap when he lost support from Parker Kligerman.
-After finishing 2nd, he announced he was running Atlanta, Martinsville, Kansas and hoped to run the whole season.
-Unfortunately though, sponsorship had been an issue for the team, he was replaced by Jesse Little for Texas, and was reduced to a limited schedule for the rest of the year.
+Truex ran in the top-ten for a portion of the race, and was in the lead on the last lap when he lost support from Parker Kligerman.
+After finishing second, he announced he was running Atlanta, Martinsville, Kansas, and hoped to run the whole season.
+However, sponsorship had been an issue for the team, he was replaced by Jesse Little for Texas, and was reduced to a limited schedule for the rest of the year.
 But Truex returned to HRE in 2017, now running the full Truck schedule in the renumbered No. 16.
-After finishing ninth in points with 13 top-ten finishes (including eight in the top five) and two poles, he was released by HRE on January 4, 2018.
-However, his jobless status would not last long, as he signed with Kaulig Racing to drive their flagship No. 11 car in the NASCAR Xfinity Series for 2018 with sponsorship from partner Bar Harbor Foods.
-With 1 top 5 and 11 top 10 finishes, Truex finished 12th in points after being eliminated after the Round Of 12.
+After finishing ninth in points with thirteen top-ten finishes (including eight in the top five) and two poles, he was released by HRE on January 4, 2018.
+His jobless status would not last long, as he signed with Kaulig Racing to drive their flagship No. 11 car in the NASCAR Xfinity Series for 2018 with sponsorship from partner Bar Harbor Foods.
+With one top-five and eleven top-ten finishes, Truex finished twelfth in points after being eliminated after the Round Of 12.

 Truex lost his ride with Kaulig when Justin Haley was announced as his successor in the No. 11 for 2019.
 On January 16, Truex announced he would enter the Daytona 500 with Tommy Baldwin Racing, driving the No. 71.
 On January 25, 2019, it was announced that Truex would drive the No. 8 car for JR Motorsports part-time.
 Truex cold-texted team owner Dale Earnhardt Jr. to inquire about open rides in the offseason and was able to find a large enough budget to run part-time in the No. 8.
-In his first race with the team at Phoenix he scored his first top-five since Mid-Ohio by tying his best-career finish of 2nd.
+In his first race with the team at Phoenix he scored his first top-five since Mid-Ohio by tying his best-career finish of second.